guidedhacking/GH-Offset-Dumper/readme.md

 In CS:GO, joining a match may cause the dumper to fail.
 Restarting CS:GO should solve it.

 ### TODO
-* Reduce bloat from modules folder
-* Improve CE Output
-* Add ReClass.NET output
-* Turn into a lib which can be incorporated into hacks
 * Make an internal version
 * Seperate CSGO vs regular functionality
 * Add CSS functionality
-* organize output of offsets or put comments showing what module they are for and what base object
 * Other ideas to make it kewl

 ### Credits